 Here are some suitable substitutions for the ingredients:

-- Cauliflower - use 32 ounces (2 pounds or about 8-9 cups) frozen cauliflower florets/pieces instead of fresh
+- Cauliflower - use frozen cauliflower florets/pieces instead of fresh

 - Garlic cloves - substitute with minced garlic (1-2 teaspoons) or ½ teaspoon garlic powder

-- Almond milk - substitute with another unsweetened, unflavored plant-based milk like oat milk, soy milk.
+- Almond milk - substitute with another unsweetened, unflavored plant-based milk like soy milk.
 You'll want to use a neutral-tasting milk here.

-- Kale - substitute with spinach, swiss chard or other greens, broccoli or frozen California blend, frozen green peas, cooked asparagus, cooked mushrooms
+- Kale - substitute with spinach, swiss chard or other greens, broccoli or frozen California blend, frozen green peas, cooked asparagus or cooked mushrooms

 Here are some ideas for variations on this recipe: